 Oral Presentation on Research-In-Progress will be scheduled in either week 8, 9, 10, or 11.
-Come to class on February 5, 2025 (having already checked out deadlines in your other courses) ready to volunteer for specific dates based on your first choice, second choice, or third choice.
+Come to class on February 4, 2026 (having already checked out deadlines in your other courses) ready to volunteer for specific dates based on your first choice, second choice, or third choice.
 The goal of the oral presentation on research-in-progress is to present your research questions, tentative research findings (at that point), and your plan of work.
 This is a presentation on work in progress and so it is not expected that you would have finalized your research findings.
 The length of the oral presentation will depend on the number of students in the class, and yet it is not expected to exceed 15 minutes plus up to 10 minutes for questions/answers.
 (This length may need to be adjusted, or made shorter, depending on the class enrollment.)
 If you are not presenting that day, you are expected to ask questions and provide constructive feedback to your peers that will help them and will contribute to your participation grade.
 Weight: 10%

-Final Research Paper is due at the beginning of the last class (Wednesday April 2, 2025) and should be 10-15 pages (not including bibliography).
-It should be based on your research proposal and oral presentation on your research-in-progress.
+Final Research Paper is due (submit to Brightspace) by 11:59 p.m. on Thursday April 2, 2026 and should be 10-15 pages (not including bibliography).
+The late penalty will be waived (not applied) to any paper submitted before/on Monday April 6, 2026.
+Papers submitted on April 7, 8 or 9 will be accepted, subject to a late penalty.
+Note that I cannot accept any papers beyond April 9 (the last day of classes) without a recommendation from Academic Advising (in your home faculty).
+The final research paper must be based on your research proposal and oral presentation on your research-in-progress.
 Students are urged to explore a topic that holds special interest for them, either to dig deeper into an issue we considered briefly or to explore a problem we did not study.
-Subjects should be drawn from North American to 1800 and related to course topics.
+Subjects should be drawn from North America to 1800 and related to course topics.
 The professor must approve the topic in the research proposal.
 Consultation with the professor as you research your topic is strongly encouraged, even multiple times.
 A bibliography (Chicago Manual of Style) and either footnotes or endnotes are required.
 You need to create research notes as part of your research and writing process and submit a copy of these research notes with your final research paper.
 (Do not worry if they are "rough" and do not spend time making them neat.)
 If you used ChatGPT, your research notes should include prompts and answers from working with AI, to show how you are using AI ethically, responsibly, and creatively.
 Note that drafts can be submitted for the professor's feedback and suggestions, but only if received at least 14 days before the final due date, to allow time for drafts to be read and for you to have enough time to respond to any suggestions.
 Weight: 25%